contextlayerco/ContextLayer/docs/tokenomics.md

 - Liquidity pool is fully verifiable on-chain via Uniswap.
 - Team tokens subject to vesting schedule (to be published).
 - Ecosystem & airdrop allocations will be deployed progressively based on roadmap execution.

+## 🧠 $CXLYR Utility Plan

+At this stage, **$CXLYR does not yet have direct utility** — and this is by design.

+We’re still early, with a small market cap and a focus on building.
+Launching token utility too early can create unhealthy pressure and speculation before real users are in place.

+Our top priority right now is to **build the product** and get people actively using the **ContextLayer AI agent**.

+### Future Utility of $CXLYR

+As the platform and user base grow, $CXLYR will power the entire ContextLayer ecosystem:

+- 🪙 **Pay for onchain agent actions**
+  Use $CXLYR to perform actions like swaps, bridges, lending, and more via AI agents.

+- 🌐 **Unlock premium features through staking**
+  Access advanced agent capabilities and voice-based automation with staked tokens.

+- 🤖 **Customize AI agents**
+  Personalize your onchain agent’s behavior and skills using $CXLYR.

+- 🛠️ **Reward developers and contributors**
+  Incentivize builders creating tools, modules, and plugins for the ContextLayer protocol.

+- 🗳️ **Participate in governance**
+  Vote on upgrades, protocol parameters, and ecosystem decisions.

+---

+> ⚠️ Note: Token utility will launch gradually as the protocol matures.
+Real utility follows real adoption.